benja263/sticky_hdp_hmm_var/README.md

 The method `predict_observations` can be used to generate observations from a given starting point.

 ### Notebook Example
-As the model is unsupervised the idea is to overfit it on a known example to see if one can 'trust' the model.
+As the model is unsupervised the notebook's idea is to overfit it on a known example to see if one can 'trust' the model.
 As a sanity check one can construct observations from a state-space representation of different sine-waves in the notebook `sine_wave.ipynb` and train the model on it.
 The notebook currently contains an example of observations generated via 2 sine-waves that inter-switch 3 times.